Raiffeisen-Zentraleuropa-ESG-Aktien at a glance

 The

-The fund exhibits elevated volatility, meaning that unit prices can move significantly higher or lower in short periods of time, and it is not possible to rule out loss of capital.
+The fund Raiffeisen-Zentraleuropa-ESG-Aktien exhibits elevated volatility, meaning that unit prices can move significantly higher or lower in short periods of time, and it is not possible to rule out loss of capital.